Build Your Vinyl Package!

 Our pressing operators have pride in every record they press and take time to perform quality checks at every stage.

-However creative you want to be with your disk design, our team will find a solution.
+However creative you want to be with your disc design, our team will find a solution to press your vinyl how you want.

 Finally / Printing & Packaging